ibm-bluemix-mobile-services/bms-clientsdk-swift-security-facebookauthentication/Sample/README.md

 >**Note:** If you have not previously created a Facebook mobile application, follow the instructions on how to [Register and Configure an App](https://developers.facebook.com/docs/apps/register#create-app).

 ### Configure the front end in the helloAuthentication sample
 1. Open the `AppDelegate.swift` file.
-Change the values of the variables named: "backendURL", 'backendGUID" and "resourceURL" to your app's values.
+Change the values of the variables named: 'tenantId" and "resourceURL" to your app's values.
-2. Enter your app's region as a parameter for BMSClient.sharedInstance.initializeWithBluemixAppRoute
+2. Enter your app's region as a parameter for BMSClient.sharedInstance.initialize

 ### Set up Facebook authentication